Bolofofopt/Projects/README.md

 All Thales projects I developed are not available to the public.

 # Neural Networks / Artificial Intelligence
-GPTcctv (Closed-Source project made when working for Thales - GTSP)
+GPTcctv (Closed-Source project made when working for Thales - GTSPT)

 Flores_AI (Used Keras framework with TensorFlow as backend, Programmed in Python)